sazik-rzn/yii-apache-logs-parser/README.md

 You can add this command to your crontab
 ## Usage (Web application)
 ### After login you can:
-1. List all records and filter records by comparison operator (<, <=, >, >=, <> or =) at the beginning of each of your search values to specify how the comparison should be done.
-To combine operators use delimiter {AND}
+1. List all records, filter,group,sort records and show API-query preview
 2. View datail info about each record
 3. Delete record from database
-4. Get results with JSON by adding nex GET params:
+4. Get results with JSON by adding next GET params:
 ```
 json=true
 login={your login}